Large-scale cortex-core structure formation in brain organoids: Foliation formation via a nonlinear buckling without bending model

-Assuming the initial cortex-core shape to be a circle with radius $r_0$, the Euler-Lagrange equations result in an unconventionally driven, nonlinear oscillator equation.
-The results are plotted in Fig. 4 for different $k_r$s, which decreases with time as the Matrigel softens due to compression~\cite{VanOosten2016}.
-See SM for more details.
-We observe for the nonlinear case an asymmetry developing between the gyri and sulci to approach a more scalloped form prominent in the untreated brain organoids.
+The results for the subsequent brain organoid evolution are plotted in Fig. 4 for different $k_r$s, which decreases with time as the Matrigel softens due to compression~\cite{VanOosten2016}.
+We observe for the nonlinear case an asymmetry developing between the crest (the gyri) and the trough (the sulci) to approach a more scalloped form prominent in the untreated brain organoids.
+To more clearly demonstrate the differences between the linear BWBM model and this nonlinear version, we present shapes for both cases in Fig.~\ref{Fig:BWBMcomparison}.
+On the other hand, the scallops are not as packed tightly together as observed in the experiments.
 Interestingly, a recent nonlinear extension of the BWBM model also demonstrated more scalloped foliation with a nonlinearity introduced in $k_r$ to account for the nonlinear elasticity of the radial glial cells~\cite{Gandikota2021}.
-Additionally, once the first generation of foliations/folds appear, we anticipate the potential for subsequent generations to occur as the boundaries of the first generation foliation create a sub-system within the overall structure such that foliation process can potentially occur within the sub-system, given the number of foliations is essentially scale-invariant~\cite{Larsell,Engstrom2018,Gandikota2021}.
+Another interesting feature of the BWBM model is that once the first generation of foliations/folds appear, we anticipate the potential for subsequent generations to occur as the boundaries of the first generation foliation create a sub-system within the overall structure such that foliation process can occur within the sub-system, given the number of foliations is essentially scale-invariant~\cite{Larsell,Engstrom2018,Gandikota2021}.
 In fact, this type of higher-order branching process is observed in brain organoid experiments~\cite{Karzbrun2018} and in the developing, approximately cylindrical cerebellum~\cite{Sudarov2007}.
-For a discussion of the potential for cortex foliation in multiple cortex-core structures, see SM.